-We are very pleased to announce the revised Accreditation Standards are finalized and ready for implementation.
+Accreditation Standards were updated July 1, 2016 when Maryland Accreditation became an online system.
 The Standards continue to define quality program practices and assist programs in the process of continuous improvement.

-- Program Administration and Home and Community Partnership sections contain required documentation.
-Required documentation identifies program policy, procedures, and family and community engagement.
+- The Program Administration and Home and Community Partnership sections identify best practice for program policies, procedures and family and community engagement.
+These sections are focused on evidence that is uploaded into the online system.

-Maryland Accreditation is voluntary.
-A program voluntarily pursues self-appraisal, program improvement and external program review to achieve and publicly confirm that they meet state, regional and/or national standards.
+Maryland Accreditation is a voluntary process.
+A program chooses to pursue self-appraisal, program improvement, and external program review to achieve and publicly confirm that they meet high quality state standards.

-- Develop and publicize Maryland Accreditation Standards that define quality program services in program administration, program operation, and home and community partnerships
+- Develops and publicizes Maryland Accreditation Standards that define quality program services in program administration, program operation and home and community partnerships.

-- Provide technical assistance and direct support services so programs can identify areas of improvement and improve their quality to meet state, regional, and/or national standards
+- Provides technical assistance so programs can identify areas of improvement and enhance their quality to meet state standards.

 Maryland Accreditation Resource Forms